The TASEP speed process: Introduction

 More generally, we shall consider the multi-type TASEP which has the same generator with state space $\R^\Z$.
-Thus we allow particle classes to be non-integers or negative numbers.
+Thus we allow particle classes to be nonintegers or negative numbers.
 If there are particles with maximal class they can be considered to be holes.
-A special case is the $N$-type TASEP (without holes) where all particles have classes in $\{1,\dots,N\}$.
+A special case is the $N$-type TASEP (without holes) where all particles have classes in $\{1,\ldots,N\}$.
 If particles of class $N$ are interpreted as holes instead of maximally classed particles, this process becomes the traditional $(N-1)$-type TASEP (with holes).
 To avoid confusion, from here on all multi-type configurations shall be without holes.
 (Holes will appear only in individual lines in the multi-line configurations defined below.)

 The following result is this paper's foundation.
 We let $Y(t)$ denote the TASEP configuration at time $t$, with $Y_n(t)$ the value at position $n$.
-This strengthens results of Ferrari and Kipnis \cite{FerrariKipnis} that get the same limit in distribution.
+This strengthens results of Ferrari and Kipnis~\cite{FerrariKipnis} that get the same limit in distribution. \begin{theorem}[(Mountford and Guiol~\cite{MountfordGuiol})] Consider the TASEP with initial condition